mdgspace/scrollytell/README.md

-# ✨ Flutter  Scrollytell
+# ✨ Scrollytell Flutter

-A collection of loading indicators animated with flutter.
-Inspired by [@google](https://github.com/google)'s [Scrollytell](https://github.com/google/scrollytell).
+A flutter library for **ScrollyTelling** in your flutter app.

 ## 🎖 Installing